aliserge/branchpoint_prediction/README.md

 Description and current results of work on these subtasks are presented in the corresponding folders.

-# Summary and future plans
+# Conclusion and future plans
 Thus, by now we understood two main things:
 * Branchpointer and BBP seems to be very different, so we need a new predictor to evaluate predictors
 * We can find branchpoints in genome with good quality